Zeus097/Guess-A-Number--School-Project/README.md

 if the number is incorrect(str, float, ...): the player will be asked to try again

-# The game was created in Python source code.
+# The game was created in Python.

 # Gameplay screenshots: